kevin-mau/venture_funding_with_deep_learning/README.md

 of input features and number of output neurons.

-Alternate Model 3:  This time we will try the original model again, except we will exclude two DataFrame columns: “STATUS” and “SPECIAL_CONSIDERATIONS” as these two features columns may have variables or outliers that confuse the model.
+Alternate Model 3:  This time we will try the original model again, except we will exclude two DataFrame columns: “STATUS” and “SPECIAL_CONSIDERATIONS” as these two features columns may have variables or outliers that might be confusing the model.

 ## Results